EB/Streymur: History

 In July 2008, the club was drawn against Manchester City of England's Premier League in the first qualifying round of the UEFA Cup 2008-09.
 Director Rólant Højsted announced that the home leg of the tie would be held at one of the larger grounds in the Faroe Islands, either Toftir or Tórshavn, as the club's við Margáir ground has a capacity of only 1,000.
 The tie, which was played in Tórshavn, ended with a defeat of 0 – 2 to Manchester City with goals coming in the first half from Martin Petrov & Dietmar Hamann.
 The away leg was played at the Oakwell Stadium of Championship League side Barnsley Football Club rather than Manchester City's, City of Manchester Stadium due to the pitch being resurfaced.
 The pitch was re-surfaced as a Bon Jovi Concert was a couple of weeks before the match.

 In 2012 EB/Streymur won their second league title.

 On 25 September 2014, EB/Streymur lost one of the clubs best football players, the 22-year-old Gunnar Zachariasen, who died in a tragic accident on board a Greenlandic fishing trawler which was in Tórshavn in order to sell its fish.
 The accident happened while unloading fish from the trawler, something went wrong and a lot of boxes with frozen fish fell on top of Gunnar Zachariasen who died instantly.
 According to Rúni Nolsøe, EB/Streymurs coach, Faroese football had lost a very good football player.
 He played 11 caps and scored 4 goals for the U21 Faroe Islands team.
 EB/Streymur was supposed to play against NSÍ Runavík the a few days later, but the match was cancelled because of the death of Gunnar Zachariasen.

-In 2020 the club was by many predicted as relegation candidate, but finished 7th in the 10 team Premier League (Betri deildin), comfortably clear of relegation.
+In recent years the club has often been predicted as relegation candidate, but usually finish in 6th to 8th position in the 10 team Premier League (Betri deildin), comfortably clear of relegation.